ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The system consists of (only) two layers; for each Member State one or more country level certificate that each sign one or more document signing certificates that are used in day to day operations.

-The member-state certificates are called Certificate Signer Certificate Authority (CSCA) certificates and are (typically) self-signed certificates.
+The Member State certificates are called Certificate Signer Certificate Authority (CSCA) certificates and are (typically) self-signed certificates.
 Countries may have more than one (e.g. in case of regional devolution).

 Member States are required to keep a public register of these certificates at a stable URL.